MarcoSutti/ml_projects/README.md

 # Machine Learning Projects
 This page collects some Machine Learning (ML) projects I have been recently working on.
 These projects originated from the *Data Science in Python* course that I have been following on *Dataquest*.
 Information about the data used and project descriptions are contained in the corresponding Jupyter Notebooks.
+Please feel free to get in touch with me if you notice any errors, any suggestion is welcome!

 This repository is **work in progress** and the projects themselves might undergo some changes over time.
-For the moment, there are **five projects** in the repository:
+For the moment, there are **seven projects** in the repository:

 ## 1. Predicting car prices
 We use the **k-nearest neighbors algorithm** to predict a car's market price using its attributes.
 We explore some basic *data cleaning* techniques, *univariate* and *multivariate model*, and *hyperparameter tuning*.